aaainkim/aaainkim.github.io/README.md

-# Ain.Kim
+## www.ain.kim

 This is Ain's blog
-made for my 10th birthday
+made for the 10th birthday
 with love by Dad.